Handfasting is an ancient ritual that embodies the qualities of a loving relationship: commitment, coming together and trust.

 Giving thanks and closing the sacred space

-An outdoor ceremony built around the central act of handfasting, that is not rooted in formalised ritual, but can include elements of spirituality if you wish.
-A wild Handfasting might include:
+An outdoor ceremony built around the central act of handfasting, that is not rooted in a particular belief system, but can include elements of spirituality if you wish.
+A Wild Handfasting might include:

 Encouraging presence through a mindful awareness of place and intention

 Making vows, recieving blessings or wishes